Genie (feral child): Ethical dispute

 Several people have also emphasized the lack of distinction between Genie's caretakers and her therapists.
 Shurley thought that Ruch would have been the best guardian for her, and felt the Riglers gave her adequate care but viewed her as a test subject first.
-Rymer contended that the roles of everyone involved in her life became progressively clear, citing the starting point as the appointment of Miner as legal counsel for her mother, and that personal friendships prevented them from recognizing it.
-He argued that this interfered with providing her the best possible care and compromised their objectivity, which in turn contributed to the case study's lack of coherence, and both he and Harlan Lane emphasized that making David a foster parent accelerated this breakdown.
+Rymer contended that the roles of everyone involved in her life became progressively less clear, citing the starting point as the appointment of Miner as legal counsel for her mother, and that personal friendships prevented them from recognizing it.
+He argued that this interfered with providing her the best possible care and compromised their objectivity, in turn contributing to the case study's lack of coherence, and both he and Harlan Lane emphasized that making David a foster parent accelerated this breakdown.
 Several independent reviews of Genie's case also accused the Riglers and the other scientists of abandoning her after the case study concluded.

-On several occasions, the Riglers maintained that their home had been the best available option for Genie at the time, and said that both they and everyone who worked with her thought she was doing well.
+On several occasions, the Riglers maintained that their home had been the best available option for Genie at the time, and said that both they and everyone who worked with her thought she was doing well while she was living with them.
 They also said they genuinely loved her and always provided her the best care possible, pointing out that she had made substantial progress in every aspect of her development while living with them, and they and Curtiss both said her mother had prevented them from continuing to work with her as they had wanted.
 While representing the Riglers in court in 1977 and 1978 Miner went out of his way to give them credit for acting as foster parents to her for four years, and when Curtiss spoke to Rymer in the early 1990s she praised their work with Genie and their willingness to take her into their home, although she also said she felt they had not done enough when she told them about Genie's abuse in foster care.
 Leiber argued that the scientists' inability to do more for her was largely out of their control, and primarily the result of legal and institutional processes surrounding her placement.

 Media

 Several books about feral or abused children contain chapters on Genie, and many on linguistics and psychology also discuss her case at length.
-In 1994, Nova made a documentary about her based on Rymer's book, titled Secret of the Wild Child, which won multiple Emmy Awards.
-The scientists' footage Nova showed from the case study archives had significantly deteriorated, and required restoration for use in the documentary.
+In 1994, Nova released a documentary about her based on Rymer's book, titled Secret of the Wild Child, which won multiple Emmy Awards.
+The scientists' footage in Nova showed from the case study archives had significantly deteriorated, and required restoration for use in the documentary.
 In 2002, an episode of the television series Body Shock on feral children entitled "Wild Child" included a segment on Genie.
 In addition to Rymer's magazine articles and book, he said that he drew on her life for the theme of his 2013 novel Paris Twilight.

-The independent film Mockingbird Don't Sing, released in 2001, is about Genie's case, primarily from Curtiss' perspective.
+The independent film Mockingbird Don't Sing, released in 2001, is about Genie's case, primarily from Curtiss's perspective.
 For legal reasons, all of the names in it were changed.